 Memberships and Contributions

 We welcome all people interested in the visual arts.
-Members must be at least 18 years of age, and dues are $25 payable in January each year.
-Members who contribute $10 or more beyond the dues payment become a Patron of MIVAL.
+Members must be at least 18 years of age, and dues are $30 payable in January each year.
+Members who contribute $10 or more beyond the dues payment become a Patron of MIVAL and those funds above the annual dues will be designated for the MIVAL Scholarship fund.

 MIVAL accepts contributions from the community-at-large towards scholarships and awards.
 MIVAL is a 501(c) 3 non-profit organization.

-To join, simply download and fill out the MIVAL Membership Form and send it with your dues payment made out to:Membership Chairperson MIVAL P.O.
+To join, download and fill out the MIVAL Membership Form and mail it with your dues payment made out to:Membership Chair MIVAL P.O.
 Box 134 Mercer Island, WA 98040

 Benefits of Joining MIVAL